What Is a POS System? Ultimate Small Business Guide

 Some systems also allow you to access or integrate complete payroll management, so your time tracking and payroll tools are in one automated system.
 There are systems that offer this feature directly, while others offer it through third-party integrations.

-At the most basic, POS systems should track every sale in detail, tell you which items are low, which items are top sellers and slow movers, and how long an item has been on the shelf.
+At the most basic level, POS systems should track every sale in detail, tell you which items are low in quantity, which items are top sellers and slow movers, and how long an item has been on the shelf.
 Sales tracking also helps you pinpoint and predict seasonal upticks in certain categories or overall sales so you can plan your inventory and staffing to meet your busy cycles.

 Benefits of POS Systems

-- Saves time: Whether you’re the owner or associate, POS systems help save time when it comes to managerial tasks and the checkout process.
+Whether you’re the owner or associate, POS systems help save time when it comes to managerial tasks and the checkout process.
+Saved time translates directly to increased efficiency and greater overall productivity for your business.
+Here are some other benefits you get from POS systems:

 - Offers insights: POS systems provide a wealth of data about your customers—which helps you make better decisions regarding your inventory, marketing, goals, and processes.